 My Driod Turbo-This was our main GPS phone and I used it almost every day.

-Joon’s old Razr-This was the phone I used on the PCT and its speaker died a long time ago.
-Joon only used it in town to watch horse videos.
+Whisper’s old Razr-This was the phone I used on the PCT and its speaker died a long time ago.
+Whisper only used it in town to watch horse videos.

 Having a smart phone is very useful for several reasons.

 - Contacting people; there will be times we will need to contact people for rides or to check in with family.
 This can be spotty.
 Only 70% of the PCT has phone coverage and that 70% is across all cell phone providers.
 Verizons coverage will be smaller.
 On the CDT the coverage is even lower.